 There are numerous factors that can affect the selection of 60 utilizing one or more devices.
 Such factors typically include available bandwidth, cost to initiate and maintain connection, power requirements and availability, and user's preference.
-Apparatus Packaging device such as a switch or router.
-It can also be implemented as a PCMCIA card which plugs into the host computer or as self-contained external box.
+Apparatus Packaging

 As described above, the nomadic router can be packaged in 65 several different hardware configurations.
 The nomadic router can be embedded in the host computer, or network